johtok/OoOE-RV/README.md

 # OoOE-RV processor
-This is the README for the RISC-V out of order execution (OoOE) processor supporting the RISCVI ISA.
+This is the README for the RISC-V out of order execution (OoOE) processor supporting the RISCV RV32I ISA.

 ## CONTENTS OF THIS FILE
 This file includes: